Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-In Fig.~\ref{fig:2}i, we plot the average accuracy (PSNR) vs runtime across the full test dataset, with the size of the circle representing the number of parameters needed (memory footprint) for each method.
-Ring deconvolution provides the best reconstruction, but it is also the largest and slowest of the methods tested (note that inverting the full blur would take hundreds of hours per image and is consequently not included).
-DeepRD performs nearly as well and has the fewest needed parameters of all the space-varying techniques, allowing it to be fast and memory efficient.
+In Fig.~\ref{fig:2}i, we plot the average accuracy (PSNR) versus runtime across the full test dataset, with the size of the circle representing the number of parameters needed (memory footprint) for each method.
+Ring deconvolution provides the best reconstruction, but it is also the largest and slowest of the methods tested, taking about 60 seconds for a full image.
+However, if we were to try to deblur the image rigorously without using RDM, it would take hundreds of hours, despite being theoretically equivalent to ring deconvolution.
+Thus, ring deconvolution allows for relatively fast, accurate deblurring where it was once infeasible.
+DeepRD performs nearly as well as ring deconvolution and has the fewest parameters needed of all the space-varying techniques, allowing it to be fast and memory efficient.
+DeepRD is almost three orders of magnitude faster than RDM.
 The baseline U-Net and standard deconvolution PSNR values are significantly worse.